Pillars of Dudeism, these Dudeist prophets and peacemakers have existed throughout history.

 Alter-ego of Pulitzer-prize winning author Ray Stannard Baker

 David Grayson wasn’t a real person, but no one knew that for a long time.
 Intellectual writer Ray Stannard Baker longed for a life out in the pastures and so wrote a series of seemingly-autobiographical books under this nom-de-dude.
 The series speaks of the comfort of a simple life without too much work, surrounded by nature and good friends.
 Baker was forced to admit the truth after the character grew in such popularity that others were claiming to be him.
 The dude will out.
 To thine own self be dude.

 Roll away, the dude.
 Got a little carried away with the drugs, but it wasn’t because of psychic torment or weakness of character.
 He just liked them and maybe they made him play better.
-He was universally reknowned as an all-around nice guy with libertarian attitudes and appropriately-dudeish facial hair.
+He was universally reknowned as an all-around nice guy with a live and let live attitude and appropriately-dudeish facial hair.